OregonBanner/experience-manager-65.zh-Hans/help/assets/asseteditorx.md

        String name = "dam:sampleMetadata";
        boolean readOnly = false;

-       // If the form page is requested for an asset loadResource will be the asset.
+       // If the form page is requested for an asset loadResource is the asset.
        Resource loadResource = (Resource) request.getAttribute("cq.form.loadresource");

        if (loadResource != null) {